CookieMonsterSopot/JobFinder/README.md

 ## Overview

-An application for searching job offers from pl.jooble.org.
+An application for searching job offers with pl.jooble.org API.

 Search Job: enter job type and city and display the list of job offers.